Dragodraki/Testdisk_ISO_Standalone/README.md

 -------------------------------

 Legal distribution:
 Testdisk originally is Open-Source.
 So my improved modification of it will be too.
 You are allowed to share/copy it in the same way its publisher allowed it.
-One request: If you plan to fork my ISO, feel free to do so, but you have to name me as original programmer for the mod in your readme!
+That does not apply for the DOS/Microsoft system files, but is limited to Testdisk only.
+One request: If you plan to fork my Testdisk-DOS versioned ISO, feel free to do so, but you have to name me as original programmer for the mod in your readme!